ssborbis/ContextSearch-web-ext/README.md

 <a name="quickmenu"/>

 ## [3.2 Quick Menu](#toc)
-The Quick Menu is a robust popup menu that can be used to perform search actions not available to the context menu
+The Quick Menu is a robust popup menu that can be used to perform search actions not available to the context menu.
+It opens with a user-defined number of columns and rows, and can be expanded to show hidden engines by clicking the `More` button.

 ### Usage
 Select text and hold down the right mouse button until the menu appears.